 Part 2: Planning and Revision

-My second cogen is used to present the activity to the students ahead of enacting with my classes, get their feedback, and make necessary changes to the activity.
+My second cogen is used to present the activity to the students ahead of enacting it with my classes.
+I get students’ feedback and make necessary changes to the activity.

 Part 3: Post-Activity Reflections

-My final cogen elicits reactions from the students after the closing of the activity and presents my takeaways from the experience.
+My final cogen elicits reactions from the students after the closing of the activity.
+In this post, I also present my takeaways from the experience.